shainesh77/ibm-licensing-operator/docs/upgrade_testing.md

 - example timestamp when it was pushed:
 14:02Z march 24

-- wait for subscription to get newer version
+- wait for subscription to get newer version, it can take up to 1 hour
 - done upgrade successful on OCP
 - install plan creation date for upgrade on OCP: creationTimestamp '2020-03-24T14:12:17Z'